r-lib/pkgdown/tests/testthat/_snaps/build-news.md

       x <- data_news(pkg)
     Condition
       Warning:
-      Footnotes in NEWS.md are not currently suppoted
+      Footnotes in NEWS.md are not currently supported